-Other knobs that might also be available include:
+Other knobs that might be available are:

-- choice of different lamps to change maximum lamp power; - choice of recipes with more than one ramp-up and ramp-down rate, i.e., change of ramp rate during ramp-up and/or ramp-down; - choice of different process temperatures.
+- choice of different lamps to change maximum lamp power; - choice of recipes with more than one ramp-up and ramp-down rate, i.e. change of ramp rate during ramp-up and/or ramp-down; - choice of different process temperatures.